aerogear/offix/docs/ref-cache.md

 ## Subscription Helpers

-offix-cache provides a subscription helper which can generate the necessary options to be used with Apollo Client's `subscribeToMore` function.
+`offix-cache` provides a subscription cache update method helper which can generate the necessary options to be used with Apollo Client's `subscribeToMore` function.

 To use this helper, we first need to create some options.
 These options should take the folowing form: